Get a property report and suburb profile for any property in Glass House Mountains

 Glass House Mountains property market performance

-The Glass House Mountains property market has experienced significant growth over the past 12 months, with house values increasing by 19.9%.
-The current median house price stands at $1.21 million, reflecting strong demand in the area.
-There is no data available for units, indicating a lack of unit sales in the suburb.
+The Glass House Mountains property market has experienced significant growth over the past 12 months, with house values soaring by 26.3%.
+The current median house price stands at $1.3 million, reflecting strong demand in the area.
+However, there is no data available for units, indicating a lack of unit sales activity.

-In terms of sales activity, 23 houses have been sold over the past three months, with properties spending a median of 38 days on the market.
-This suggests a relatively brisk pace for house sales in the region.
+In terms of sales activity, 23 houses have been sold in the past 12 months, with properties spending a median of 33 days on the market, suggesting a brisk pace of sales.
+The absence of unit sales further highlights the focus on the housing market in this suburb.

 HousesUnits